Have You Been Injured On Or Near The Water?

-South Louisiana and the Gulf Coast are home to some of the nation’s largest ports, the largest river and its most active offshore oil fields.
-Because of this, many of us make our living on or near the water even though it is a dangerous career.
+South Louisiana and the Gulf Coast are home to some of the nation’s most robust ports, the largest river, substantial fishing industries and its most active offshore oil fields.
+Many people make a really good living on or near the water even though it is a dangerous career.

 The risks of catastrophic injury in this line of work are high.
 At Chouest & Smith, our experienced lawyers have helped get compensation for countless injured clients working on:

 - Fishing charters

 Drawing from more than 40 years of experience, our goal is to make the process for your claim for compensation go as smoothly as possible.

 You Have Rights.
 Do You Know What They Are?

 If you were injured on a vessel, while working on a harbor or if at the time of your injury or illness, you were a member of the crew of any vessel, your claim may be covered by a special set of maritime laws.
 It is vital to your claim that you know your rights under these laws, including, but not limited to:

 - The Jones Act – Among many other rights as a crew member of a sea-based vessel injured on the job, you have the right to file a personal injury claim against your employer.

 - Longshore and Harbor Workers’ Compensation Act – As an injured maritime employee working on the harbor, dry-docked vessel or cargo ports, you have a right to full payment for your medical treatment with zero copayments or deductible expenses.